 Testing clothing for sun protection

-Clothing and hats are some of the most convenient forms of sun protection but not all garments can provide enough protection.
-UPF testing shows how much sun protection a fabric gives to the wearer.
+Clothing and hats are some of the most convenient forms of sun protection but not all garments provide enough protection.

 Overexposure to ultraviolet radiation, or 'UVR', from the sun can cause sunburn, skin damage and an increased risk of developing skin cancers.
 All fabrics have some ability to block UVR but laboratory testing is needed to tell how useful different fabrics are for sun protection by measuring the Ultraviolet Protection Factor or 'UPF' rating of the fabric.